Brace for impact: Malawi to hike fuel prices

 The key determinants of the landed costs of petroleum products are the exchange rate of the Malawi Kwacha against the United States Dollar and the Free on Board prices of refined petroleum products on the international market.

-Since the establishment of the current maximum pump prices in October 2021, the landed costs of Petrol, Diesel and Paraffin have increased by 16.16%, 24.67%, and 24.71% respectively.
+Since the establishment of the current maximum pump prices in October 2021, the landed costs of Petrol, Diesel and Paraffin have increased by 16.16%, 24.67%, and 24.71% respectively, according to MERA.

 Under the Automatic Fuel Pricing Mechanism, pump prices qualify for an adjustment when the landed costs of petroleum products move beyond the ± 5% trigger limit.